 Unsurprisingly, real-world experience and survey results provided similar qualities.

-So, how can you be a good leader and a manager?
+So, how can you be a good leader and an effective manager?

 Being engaged and interested in the work is a necessary quality for a leader.

 After all, no one looks up to a disinterested leader.